lazybark/go-tls-client/README.md

 ## Config parameters

 * SuppressErrors - set true to avoid errors being sent into ErrChan
 * MaxMessageSize - max length of an incoming message in bytes.
 In case it's reached, client will break the connecton and send error.
-Also, you may want to consider using maximal message size for you own messages that you send via client.
+Also, you may want to consider using maximal message size for your own messages that you send via client.
 [TLS could be tricky](https://hpbn.co/transport-layer-security-tls/#optimize-tls-record-size).
 * MessageTerminator - a byte that signals end of message in TLS stream.
 * BufferSize - number of bytes that message reciever can process at once.
 Depends on purposes of your project.
 * DropOldStats - set true if you want to set all client stats to 0 after new connection is made.
 By default client will compile stats of all connections it has made.